ibm-mas/mas-performance/docs/mas/iot/bestpractice.md

 * MSProxy - 4 MSProxies with 1 CPU and 4GB
 * MessageGateWay - 1 MGW 6 CPUs and 16GB along with 4 TcpIop threads

-### Modify TcpThread in MessageGateWay(MGW) pod
-- edit `/var/messagesight/data/config/server.cfg`
-- add a line  `TcpThreads = 4`
-- do the above changes on all MGW Pod, then restart the pods